 The deep taproots of the Hemp plant grow up to three feet long allowing it to reach deep into polluted soil.
 Hemp absorbs toxins and metals like copper, lead and mercury to keep the earth clean – a process known as ‘phytoremediation.’

 Hemp crops planted in this soil should only be used for biofuel due to the toxins stored in it.
-Hemp used in food, medicine and textiles should be grown in organic, non-GMO soil to assure its purity.
-That’s why Hemp Bombs only partners with organic farms that use environmentally friendly methods.
+Hemp used in food, medicine and textiles should be grown in proper soil.
+That’s why Hemp Bombs only partners with farms that use environmentally friendly methods.

 Hemp benefits farmers by preparing the land for the next harvest.
 The roots aerate the soil which cuts down the time between crop rotation.
 The taproot absorbs nutrients situated deep in the ground and minimizes the need for excess fertilizer.